Loading prediction data...

 • Strong market adaptability.

-If the other party does not provide complete information, then their showing off is meaningless.
-Remember, all investment traps are because they do not simultaneously satisfy the above 7 principles.
+If the other party doesn't provide complete information, their boasting is meaningless.
+Remember, all investment traps are due to not simultaneously satisfying the above 7 principles.